thealonlevi/subnet-sentinel/README.md

 # subnet-sentinel

 `subnet-sentinel` is a daemon and CLI that probes outbound connectivity using random source IPs carved from configured IPv4 subnets.
-It helps operators verify that routed subnets remain usable and mounted correctly on the host.
+It helps operators verify that routed subnets remain usable on the host.

 ## Features
 - Periodic or one-shot connectivity checks against configurable HTTP targets
 - Source-IP binding per request with per-target latency and status reporting
-- Optional auto-mounting of subnets: interface IP assignment, loopback routes, and `ip_nonlocal_bind`
-- CLI for running checks, ensuring mounts, and inspecting mount status
+- CLI for running checks and inspecting stubbed mount status output
 - Systemd service unit for unattended operation

 ## Requirements